TituxMetal/warehouse-manager/docs/VISION.md

 NEVER:
 ├── No signatures in commits
 ├── No "Co-Authored-By"
+├── Merge manually EXCEPT if I ask you to do
 ├── Don't ask to paste code — use Read tool
 └── Don't ask to run commands — run them yourself
 ```